simjaemun2/akka_gradle_shadow/README.md

 </code></pre>

-If you want to detail akka documents for this exception, see below akka document.
+If you want to read detail akka documents for this exception, see below akka document.

 http://doc.akka.io/docs/akka/snapshot/general/configuration.html#When_using_JarJar__OneJar__Assembly_or_any_jar-bundler